St. John's Newfoundland

 People are friendly and helpful, as evidenced by the story of stranded Russian sailors.
 Nature is omnipresent.
 You can see that in the residential areas as well as in Parliament.

 St. John's is definitely unique and worth seeing.
-It offers cultural experiences, relaxed atmosphere and closeness to nature.
-The city invites you to learn about its history, people and beauty and inspires exploration of Newfoundland.
+It offers cultural experiences, a relaxed atmosphere and proximity to nature.
+The city invites you to get to know its history, people and beauty and inspires you to explore Newfoundland.

 Activities in St. John's Newfoundland